dwrobel/flatcam/README.md

 =================================================

+15.08.2019

+- added Edit -> Preferences GUI and storage for the Excellon Editor Add Slots
+- added a confirmation message for objects delete and a setting to activate it in Edit -> Preferences -> Global

 14.08.2019

 - fixed the loading of Excellon with slots and the saving of edited Excellon object in regard of slots, in Excellon Editor